 Dragon Ball Super: Super Hero

 (I’ll write a post soon explaining what is canon or not canon in Dragon Ball in more detail.
 For now though, I’ll leave it at the above.)

 Random Fact: Contrary to English and Spanish where we use the word canon, Japanese people use the terms side story or original story to refer to everything that is or isn’t part of the official history (not canon).

 What is Dragon Ball Minus?

-It’s a small chapter in the manga of Jaco, the Patrolman that mainly talks about Bardock, Gine (Goku’s mom) and Goku.
+Dragon Ball Minus is a small chapter in the manga of Jaco, the Patrolman that mainly talks about Bardock, Gine (Goku’s mom), and Goku.

-Do you remember the scene where Bardock and Gine are hugging each other and saying goodbye to Kakarrot?
+Do you remember the scene where Bardock and Gine are hugging each other and saying goodbye to Kakarot?

 That scene is from Dragon Ball Minus.

-The manga of Jaco The Patrolman (includes Dragon Ball Minus) is created by Akira Toriyama.
+The manga of Jaco The Patrolman (including Dragon Ball Minus) is created by Akira Toriyama.